 - To create survey samples for specific feedback goals.
 (You can read this article to learn about Survey Sampling techniques)

 Demographic Questions to Ask in Your Survey

 Here are the top 7 Demographic Questions you can ask in your survey:

 A question about age is a part of almost all the surveys because most brands segment their customers or audience by age.
 This helps them create, customize, and market products and services to the right age group.
-For example, an insurance company can survey its target audience to know about their age and recommend them insurance policies ideal for their age, such as a retirement plan for people above 55 years of age.
+For example, a truck insurance company can survey its target audiences such as drivers to know about their age, tuck types, and cargo load and recommend insurance policies ideal for their requirements, such as cargo insurance, general liability, primary liability, or any other as per their requirements.

 The most practical way of asking your audience about age is using a closed-ended question with age groups to select from since some people may not be comfortable sharing their exact age.
 Here is the question that you can ask to know your customers' ages: